-In recent weeks Myanmar has been receiving another round of bad press.
-This time attention is focused on desperate people from the Myanmar-Bangladesh borderlands who have taken to boats seeking sanctuary and better lives across the Andaman Sea.
-Their journeys have often proved heart breaking.
-Emerging evidence of mass graves and gross exploitation in Thailand and Malaysia have shaken the region, with Southeast Asian governments working towards a cooperative solution to what has been a longstanding, and usually ignored, crisis.
+In the first half of 2015 Myanmar received another round of bad press.
+This time attention focused on desperate people from the Myanmar-Bangladesh borderlands who were taking to boats seeking sanctuary and better lives across the Andaman Sea.
+Their journeys often proved heart breaking.
+Evidence of mass graves and gross exploitation in Thailand and Malaysia shook the region, with Southeast Asian governments partially committing to a cooperative solution to what has been a longstanding, and usually ignored, crisis.
 The roots of many of these tragedies are found in northern Rakhine State where a Muslim minority who call themselves Rohingya are disempowered and shunted aside.
-The Myanmar government seeks to avoid responsibility for them, claiming that this group is ineligible for the privileges granted to Myanmar's other ethnic and religious minorities.
-When in 2012 Muslim neighbourhoods and villages were attacked in a wave of Buddhist fury, the international community sought to offer a rapid humanitarian response.
-Since then conditions in Sittwe and the forgotten townships of northern Rakhine State have remained tense, primed for further violence.
-Rakhine Buddhist nationalist movements, which argue that they face an unrelenting tide of illegal immigration from Bangladesh, have sought to entrench their dominant position, unwilling to countenance compromise with those who were their Muslim neighbours.
+The Mvanmar government seeks to avoid responsibility for them, claiming that this group is ineligible for the privileges granted to Myanmar's other ethnic and religious minorities.
+In 2012 when Muslim neighbourhoods and villages were attacked in a wave of Buddhist fury, the international community sought to offer a rapid humanitarian response.
+Since then, conditions in Sittwe and the forgotten townships of northern Rakhine State have remained tense, primed for further violence.
+Rakhine Buddhist nationalist movements, which argue that they face an unrelenting tide of illegal immigration from Bangladesh, have sought to entrench their dominant positions, unwilling to countenance compromise with those who were their Muslim neighbours.

 Practical, compassionate and sustained responses to this situation have struggled to adjust to the changing political terrain elsewhere in Myanmar.
 Many Buddhists resent special treatment for displaced Muslims and have even sought a moratorium on the use of the "R" word.
-Such sensitivities are compounded by impressions that international activism-whether from the liberal West or the Islamic world-is designed to undermine Myanmar at a time of uncertainty, even vulnerability.
-Myanmar is preparing for what we anticipate will be elections in late 2015, with a wide range of other promising economic, cultural and strategic developments also gaining momentum.
+Such sensitivities are compounded by impressions that international activism - whether from the liberal West or the Islamic world - is designed to undermine Myanmar at a time of uncertainty, even vulnerability.
+Myanmar is preparing for elections scheduled for 8 November 2015, with a wide range of other promising economic, cultural and strategic developments also gaining momentum.
 President Thein Sein and his government in Naypyitaw are justifiably proud of the way they have managed a multi-faceted transformation from entrenched military government to semi-civilian rule.
 Their 10-year-old capital exemplifies a grandiose ambition for Myanmar, where the country takes what they imagine is its rightful place as a major regional power.
-Long land borders with China and India have some investors salivating at the potential for Myanmar to be a new regional hub in manufacturing, energy and mining, with further economic potential once new infrastructure is put in place.1 It is a big story, with many good news aspects, that also requires awareness of contradictory trends.
+Long land borders with China and India have some investors salivating at the potential for Myanmar to be a new regional hub in manufacturing, energy and mining, with further economic potential once new infrastructure is put in place.

+It is a big story, with many good news aspects, that also requires awareness of contradictory trends.

 In this brief paper I sketch out some of the contradictions that have emerged during Myanmar's recent busy years of political, economic and cultural change.
-This treatment starts with (1) the persistence of conflict under conditions of aggressive peace negotiation; then (2) consideration of the variety of ways that dictatorial practices continue to influence government; followed by (3) analysis of the country's key foreign relations, and then (4) a close look at the exclusion of the Rohingya from what is a proud multi-ethnic society.
+This treatment starts with (1) the persistence of conflict under conditions of aggressive peace negotiation; then (2) consideration of the variety of ways that dictatorial practices continue to influence government; followed by (3) analysis of the country's key foreign relations; and then (4) a close look at the exclusion of the Rohingya from what is a proud multi-ethnic society.
 It is this final point that draws together the analysis of Myanmar's recent changes, seeking to explain how and why northern Rakhine State remains a site of extreme anxiety.
 It is reasonable to assume that any future Myanmar government will struggle to manage such issues, and there is clearly no single template for policy success.
 Experiences from Europe to Australia indicate that the management of large-scale population movements, especially once people smuggling networks are well entrenched, is a fiendish challenge.
-To conclude, the paper assesses four scenarios for Myanmar's political and economic development including some alternative futures that deserve significant attention across the region and beyond.